igcbioinformatics/ADER/material/Practical.md

 So far, we just considered the simple case of pairwise comparison, where all samples are independent.
 But we may have cases where the samples are not independent.
 For example, in case of cancer, it is common (and desirable) to have tumor tissue and normal tissue for the same individual.
 In this case, we have paired information that needs to be taken into account in the test.
 There can also be other variables (eg. samples were prepared in different batches) that may confound the differential expression analysis.

 **TASK**: In a first example, we have a classic paired test, with tumor and normal samples for one same patient.
 Let's first try a simple pairwise comparison, ignoring the pairing.
-In Galaxy, upload the count files for 'tuch_*.tab'.
+In Galaxy, upload the count files for 'Tuch_*.tab' (these files are in the complex folder).
 Define the main Factor we're interested in (Disease), dividing it in two Factor Levels (Tumor, and Normal).
 Then associate samples with 'N' to the Normal factor value and with 'T' with Tumour factor value.

 **QUESTION:** How can you see the effect of the variation of the patients?
 Hint: look at the PCA plot.
 <details><summary>Click Here to see the answer</summary>